Join Anna Maria’s

 Prepare risotto with sugo di carne as indicated in the recipe.
 Let the risotto cool to room temperature.
-Is better to prepare the risotto one day in advance.
+It is better to prepare the risotto one day in advance.

 for the suppli'